slochower/smirnoff-host-guest-manuscript/manuscript.md

 |   | O1 | *n* | C4 | *n+1* | C5 | *n+1* | O5 | *n+1* | 2 | 0 | 1.18 | 0.00 |
 |   | O1 | *n* | C4 | *n+1* | C5 | *n+1* | O5 | *n+1* | 3 | 0 | 0.14 | 0.00 |

-Table: Inter-residue dihedral parameter differences between SMIRNOFF99Frosst and GAFF v2.1. {#tbl:S99-vs-GAFF-v2.1-inter}
+Table: Inter-residue dihedral parameter differences between SMIRNOFF99Frosst and GAFF v2.1.
+Atom names refer to Figure @fig:atom-names. {#tbl:S99-vs-GAFF-v2.1-inter}

 ![The dihedral energy term applied to three inter-residue dihedrals in SMIRNOFF99Frosst and GAFF v2.1.
 The dihedral acting on atoms O1<sub>n</sub>--C4<sub>n+1</sub>--C5<sub>n+1</sub>--O5<sub>n+1</sub> is quite significantly different, with multiple minima and and barrier heights.
 This dihedral partially controls the rotation of glucose monomers towards or away from the interior of the cyclodextrin cavity.
 Surprisingly, glucose monomers in GAFF v2.1 penetrate the open cavity much less frequently than in SMIRNOFF99Frosst, despite the lower and broader dihedral energy in GAFF v2.1.
 Atom names refer to Figure @fig:atom-names.](images/interdihedrals.png){width="100%" #fig:interdihedrals}

 ### Structural consequences of the force field parameter differences

-In both SMIRNOFF99Frosst and GAFF v1.7, the average RMSD of βCD is between 2 and 2.5 Å over 43 μs of simulation.
+In both SMIRNOFF99Frosst and GAFF v1.7, the average RMSD of βCD is between 2 and 2.5 Å over 43 μs of unrestrained simulation, in the absence of guest molecules.
 GAFF v2.1 is significanly more rigid, with an average RMSD less than 1.0 Å from the initial structure (Figure @fig:flexibility).
+RMSD is measured relative to a minimized structure of solvated  βCD, for each force field.

 ![Top: Root mean square deviation (RMSD) of free βCD in the three force fields, all relative to the same initial structure.
 A 1000 frame moving average is plotted in red.
 Middle: to-view of the open cavity of βCD with no guest (200 snapshots over 1 μs).
 Bottom: side-view of the open cavity.
 The carbons are colored blue in SMIRNOFF99Frosst, green in GAFF v1.7, and purple in GAFF v2.1.
 Hydrogen atoms have been hidden for clarity.](images/cyclodextrin-flexibility.png){#fig:flexibility width=100%}